ainsleys/derivadex-api-docs/source/includes/main.md

-string  | name | Name of the dApp or protocol string  | version | Current version of the signing domain uint256 | chainId | EIP-155 chain ID address | verifyingContract | DerivaDEX smart contract's Ethereum address
+string  | name | Name of the dApp or protocol string  | version | Current version of the signing domain uint256 | chainId | EIP-155 chain ID address | verifyingContract | DerivaDEX smart contract"s Ethereum address

 To generate the `domain` struct hash, you must perform a series of encodings and hashings of the schema and contents of the `domain` specfication.
 You are welcome to do this however you like, but it must adhere to the standard eventually, otherwise the signature will not ultimately successfully recover.
 Example Solidity and Python reference implementations are displayed on the right, but feel free to utilize whichever language, tooling, and abstractions you see fit.